Layr-Labs/eigenlayer-contracts/docs/core/EigenPod.md

 * Caller MUST be the Pod Owner
 * Pause status MUST NOT be set: `PAUSED_NON_PROOF_WITHDRAWALS`
 * `tokenList` and `amountsToWithdraw` MUST have equal lengths

----

-### Compatibility with Previous Versions

-Although all `EigenPods` are updated simultaneously via the `BeaconProxy` pattern, previous versions of `EigenPods` have had slightly different state models that need to be accounted for in the latest release.
-There are two prior major versions of `EigenPod`:
-* Pods deployed after M2 mainnet ("M2 Pods") were deployed with `EigenPod.hasRestaked` set to `true`.
-This is the default behavior for any new `EigenPods`.
-* Pods deployed during M1 mainnet ("M1 Pods") were deployed with `EigenPod.hasRestaked` set to `false`.
-After M2 mainnet, owners of M1 Pods had two options:
-    * Choose not to "fully upgrade" to an M2 Pod, and continue withdrawing ETH from the pod at will via [`EigenPod.withdrawBeforeRestaking`](https://github.com/Layr-Labs/eigenlayer-contracts/blob/v0.2.5-mainnet-m2-minor-eigenpod-upgrade/src/contracts/pods/EigenPod.sol#L403-L406).
-    * Call [`EigenPod.activateRestaking`](https://github.com/Layr-Labs/eigenlayer-contracts/blob/v0.2.5-mainnet-m2-minor-eigenpod-upgrade/src/contracts/pods/EigenPod.sol#L386-L401), setting `EigenPod.hasRestaked` to `true` and performing one final withdrawal of any ETH in the pod.

-Generally, M1 Pods that chose to activate restaking are identical to M2 Pods - so for the sake of clarity, "M1 Pods" will refer to pods that were deployed _before M2_ and _did not call `activateRestaking`_ at any point.

-This latest release brings M1 and M2 pods together, forcing both pods to use the same state model while supporting the original behavior that M1 Pod owners prefer.
-To clarify, M1 Pod owners have never called `verifyWithdrawalCredentials` for any validators, and have therefore never earned restaking shares for any validators.
-However, M1 Pod owners are also able to withdraw yield without supplying withdrawal proofs required by M2 Pods.

-There are a few user groups supported by this release.
-Note that M2 Pod Owners don't need to do anything special and can begin using the new `EigenPod` ABI as-is.

-#### M1 Pod Owners that want to maintain M1 Pod behavior

-#### M1 Pod Owners that want to start restaking now that proofs are cheaper